lanl-aea/waves/docs/tutorial_mesh_convergence_waves.rst

 **********

 6. A ``diff`` against the ``SConscript`` file from :ref:`tutorial_regression_testing_waves` is included below to help identify the changes made in this tutorial.
-Use the diff to update your ``tutorial_mesh_convergence/SConscript`` file, and then review the paragraphs that follow to understand the meaning of these changes.
+Use the diff to update your ``tutorial_mesh_convergence`` file, and then review the paragraphs that follow to understand the meaning of these changes.

-.. admonition:: waves-eabm-tutorial/tutorial_mesh_convergence/SConscript
+.. admonition:: waves-eabm-tutorial/tutorial_mesh_convergence

    .. literalinclude:: tutorials_tutorial_mesh_convergence
       :language: Python
       :diff: tutorials_tutorial_10_regression_testing

-.. admonition:: waves-eabm-tutorial/tutorial_mesh_convergence/SConscript
+.. admonition:: waves-eabm-tutorial/tutorial_mesh_convergence

    .. literalinclude:: tutorials_tutorial_mesh_convergence
       :language: Python